engpok/Tour-Doc/TourDocHelp.md

 <h1 align="center"> Tour Journaler Help<br>Version 1.1</h1>

-Tour Journaler lets you document a walking/food/biking/snowshoeing/etc tour with your pinned locations on a map, breadcrumb trail, photos and notes:
+Tour Journaler lets you document a walking/food/biking/snowshoeing/etc tour with your pinned locations on a map with breadcrumb trail, photos and notes:

 - 🔴 **Record tour**
   - **Mark(pin)** locations with button tap.